 c) Hip and knee joint replacement for osteoarthritis

 Two national studies using small-area-level administrative data found evidence of substantial deprivation-related inequality in total hip replacement in the early 2000s, both before and after allowing for small-area-level need.
 The second study estimated a considerably larger magnitude of inequality, due to use of a modelled estimate of small-area need rather than age and sex adjustment alone.
 This study found need-adjusted rate ratios of 0.31 and 0.33 respectively for hip and knee replacement in the over-50s in 2002, suggesting that people living in the least deprived fifth of neighbourhoods in England are three times more likely to receive a needed hip or knee replacement than those in the most deprived fifth.
 These are surprisingly large inequalities, especially given that these data focus only on publicly-funded hip replacements and a substantial proportion of hip and knee replacements are performed privately (around a quarter at the time these studies were conducted, though this share fell during the 2000s as NHS waiting times fell).
 Further, the findings for hip and knee replacement are somewhat unusual as many other elective hospital procedures (including cataract surgery, heart revascularisation and overall elective services) do not exhibit pro-rich inequalities of this kind.
 One study using data from 2001 to 2007 found substantial differences between the most and least deprived fifth of neighbourhoods in England in rates of primary care referral for hip pain (14 per cent versus 20 per cent) and dyspepsia (12 per cent versus 15 per cent).
-Socio-economic inequality in the utilisation of joint replacement may partly be explained by the fact that there is substantial clinical uncertainty about the appropriate timing of surgery, and patients often have to navigate their way through a lengthy series of outpatient consultations over many months before being admitted for surgery.
+Socio-economic inequality in the utilisation of joint replacement may partly be explained by the fact that there is substantial clinical uncertainty about the appropriate timing of surgery, and patients often have to navigate their way through a lengthy series of outpatient consultations before being admitted for surgery.

 Studies using administrative data in the late 1990s and early 2000s have also found ‘pro-rich’ inequalities in waiting times for hip and knee joint replacement (and other ‘high-profile’ types of low-risk elective surgery, including cataract surgery).
 One study found a 7 per cent longer waiting time for hip replacement for patients living in the most deprived areas than for those living in the most affluent areas in the year 2001–02.
 However, inequalities in waiting times for hip and knee replacement reduced between the late 1990s and the 2000s as average waiting times fell.
 Indeed, inequalities in waiting times for hip and knee replacement had disappeared by the mid 2000s while those for heart treatment persisted.
 Furthermore, from both the joint replacement and the heart treatment studies, there is some indication that inequalities in waiting times for elective hospital-based treatment have fallen whilst inequalities in the use of these treatments have not fallen.
 This may be due to the difference in the absolute changes in these two variables: the fall in waiting times during the 2000s was larger than the growth in utilisation.
 So as waiting times have become very low, it may no longer be worth richer individuals investing in actions to reduce them, meaning that the benefits of falling waiting times have been disproportionately felt by poorer individuals.